Sorpy/LibraryRepo/Library/commons-lang3-3.9/README.md

 We accept Pull Requests via GitHub.
 The [developer mailing list][ml] is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + No tabs!
 Please use spaces for indentation.
-+ Respect the code style.
++ Respect the unicode style.
-+ Create minimal diffs - disable on save actions like reformat source code or organize imports.
-If you feel the source code should be reformatted create a separate PR for this change.
++ Create minimal diffs - disable on save actions like reformat source unicode or organize imports.
+If you feel the source unicode should be reformatted create a separate PR for this change.
 + Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running ```mvn clean test```.

 If you plan to contribute on a regular basis, please consider filing a [contributor license agreement](https://www.apache.org/licenses/#clas).